graalvm/workshops/native-image/reflection/index.md

 * _Dynamic Proxies_
 * _Serialisation_

-We are only looking at hwo to deal with reflection in this lab, so we will focus on that.
+We are only looking at how to handle reflection in this lab, so we will focus on that.

-The following is an example o what these files look like (taken from [here](https://www.graalvm.org/22.0/reference-manual/native-image/Reflection/)):
+Here is an example of the contents of a configuration file (taken from [here](https://www.graalvm.org/22.0/reference-manual/native-image/Reflection/)):

 ```json
 [